tauri-apps/tauri-docs/docs/guides/distribution/sign-windows.md

 ### C. Prepare Variables

-1. Start -> `certmgr.msc` to open Personal Certificate Management.
+1. Start ➡️ `certmgr.msc` to open Personal Certificate Management, then open Personal/Certificates.

 2. Find the certificate we just imported and double-click on it, then click on the Details tab.